svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 To change screen size, drag the window borders around.
 (Hold shift while dragging to toggle aspect-ratio lock) To toggle a psuedo full screen mode, click Full Screen Toggle in the options.
 (Or hit Alt-Enter)

+NOTE: Quick saves might give a "Can't load old version" error if the data format has changed.
+However, normal Dink saves (using save machines, etc) will always work.

 ------------- BETA VERSION -----------------

 This is a beta version which means it probably has bugs and isn't ready for general consumption.
 However, it means you've been recruited to help us make it better!